-For National Trail building day we teamed up with REI and the local Patapsco Rockstars and cut in over a — of single track in the Mckeldin Area of Patapsco.
+For National Trails day we teamed up with REI and the local Patapsco Rock Stars and cut in over a 1/2 mile of singletrack in the Mckeldin Area of Patapsco.
 The trail is an essential piece to help link up single track on both sides of the park.
 It now gives a road free alternative and connects some of the parks beloved trails.
 We are so grateful to have had such support from REI to help sponsor this local trail work day, as well as for all 150 volunteers that came out to help!

-Join the Friends of Patapsco Valley State Park for a cocktail party on the grounds of the beautiful, historic Elkridge Furnace Inn to celebrate and support Patapsco Valley State Park.
+Join the Friends of Patapsco Valley State Park on June 7th!
+For a cocktail party on the grounds of the beautiful, historic Elkridge Furnace Inn to celebrate and support Patapsco Valley State Park.

-The park holds special memories for so many of us, whether those times involves fishing from its river, camping trips, family reunions, or a hike, run or ride on the 170 miles of natural surface trails at Patapsco.
+The park holds special memories for so many of us, whether those times involves fishing from its river, camping trips, family reunions, or a hike, paddle, run or ride on the 220 miles of natural surface trails at Patapsco.

 You can be assured that 100% of your tax-deductible donation will be devoted to meeting park needs.
 In order to learn more about The Friends of Patapsco Valley State Park, Ltd. and our group’s ongoing efforts, please visit our Facebook page.